pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

   - The DDL statement `CREATE PLACEMENT POLICY` has been added (allowing common configurations to be saved).
   - Configuring placement rules for indexes is no longer supported (we can add it once global indexes are added).
   - The inheritance rules have been simplified to match character set/collation inheritance.
-2. There is a risk that we do not fully understand compliance requirements (see unresolved questions), or that the substaintial effort required to achieve compliance with DDL, internal SQL and DML.
+2. There is a risk that we do not fully understand compliance requirements (see unresolved questions), or that the substantial effort required to achieve compliance with DDL, internal SQL and DML.
-3. Related to (2), there is risk that the implementation of compliance requirements has significant burden on multiple teams, including ecosystem tools (Backup, CDC, DM).
+3. Related to (2), there is risk that the implementation of compliance requirements has a significant burden on multiple teams, including ecosystem tools (Backup, CDC, DM).
 Even tools such as dumpling should ideally be able to backup placement rules in logical form.
 4. The compliance use-case may depend on global secondary indexes for many scenarios (see "Compliance: User data needs geographic split"), but they are not currently supported.
 4. There is some risk that a common use case can not be expressed in `CONSTRAINT` syntax, leading to complicated scenarios where users still need to express placement by using PD directly.
 Ideally, we can recommend users use SQL rules exclusively.
 5. Many other features in TiDB are in development, some of which may influence placement rules.
 Clustered index affects the key format of primary index, but fortunately the prefix of key range is untouched.
-Global secondary index largely affect the placement rules of partitioned tables.
+Global secondary index largely affects the placement rules of partitioned tables.

 ## Investigation & Alternatives